 Operation Friendship originated in 1964.
 It was the brainchild of Rev. Wallace A. Shaw, an American minister at St. Margaret's Church of Scotland in Glenrothes.
 It was his desire to develop a youth exchange enabling the youth of one country to learn the different cultures of other countries and develop friendships around the world.

 The invitation to participate in the idea was brought to the United States of America in the fall of 1964 by Mrs.David Anderson who shared it with her pastor, Rev. Robert L. Blackwell, the pastor of the First Presbyterian Church in Kearny, New Jersey.
 Soon afterwards it was extended to the Second Congregational Church, Palmer Massachusetts, through its pastor, Rev. Guthrie R. Swartz.

-The first delegates of Operation Friendship journeyed from Scotland to the USA in 1965.
+The first delegates of Operation Friendship journeyed from Scotland, UK to the USA in 1965.
 The three youths were hosted by the Presbyterian Church in Kearny, New Jersey and the Second Congregational Church, Palmer, Massachusetts.
-The following year youth from New Jersey and Massachusetts visited Glenrothes, Scotland.
+The following year youth from New Jersey and Massachusetts visited Glenrothes, Scotland, UK.
 Operation Friendship was off and running.

-Growth of OF was rapid, there were exchange programmes with Sweden in 1966 and with Ireland and England in 1970.
-Further countries became members:
+Growth of OF was rapid, there were exchange programmes with Sweden in 1966 and with Ireland and England, UK in 1970.
+Further groups became members: